 Rides are tallied in the following divisions, plus the combined mileage from those divisions, as well as the consistency-based Larry Schwartz award.

-- Organized Century Division: Organized rides of 90 – 149 miles.
+- Organized Division: Organized rides over 90 miles.
 You must complete at least 90 miles of the ride to receive credit.
 You will receive credit for your actual, on-route mileage.

-- Personal Century Division: Personal rides of 90 – 149 miles.
-For credit, you must complete at least 90 miles in an 11-hour period including off the bike time (and maintain an 8.33 mph average after that).
+- Personal Division: Personal rides over 90 miles.
+For credit, you must complete at least 90 miles in an 11-hour period (and maintain an 8.33 mph average after that).

-- Combined Division: Combined mileage from the Organized Century and Long divisions and Personal Century and Long divisions.
+- Combined Division: Combined mileage from the Organized Century and Long divisions, Personal Century and Long divisions, and Indoor Century and Long divisions.